 Doing the assignments

-Print out the downloaded assignments and then write your answers directly on the assignment sheets.
+Print out the downloaded assignments and then hand-write your answers directly on the assignment sheets.
 You are not expected to type this assignment.

 In order to answer the questions on the assignments you will need to read and comprehend the text material concerning the music, listen carefully to the music on your recordings, follow the listening outlines in the text, and possibly refer to other subjects and chapters that we have studied and to material presented in class.

 Many of the questions ask you to draw your own conclusions based on your observations as you listen to the music.
 Quite often you will not find the “right” answer listed in the text.
-Instead, you will base your answers on your own listening and critical thinking.
+Instead, you will base your answers on your own careful, thoughtful, engaged listening, and the application of critical thinking.

 In many cases you will be unable to answer the questions if you only listen to the music once.
 You may have to listen several times, read the information about the music in the text, and follow the textbook’s listening outline.

 Occasionally you will be able to find the answers (or at least some good hints!) in the text.
 In these cases, do not quote the text in your answer.
 You cannot get an “A” grade for quoting the text – your grade will be lowered for including extensive uncredited quotations from the text, especially if your answer does not demonstrate your own understanding of the topic.
 At a minimum you must restate the concepts in your own words.
-(Quoting material without clearly indicating that it is quoted and/or without identifying the source may significantly lower your assignment grade.)
+(Quoting material without clearly indicating that it is quoted and/or without identifying the source qualifies as plagiarism and may significantly lower your assignment grade or even disqualify the assignment completely.)

-Submitting listening assignments that are identical to or so similar that they obviously came from a similar source is unacceptable and such assignments will not receive any credit.
+Listening assignments that are identical to those of other students or so similar that they obviously came from a similar source is unacceptable, and such assignments will not receive any credit.
 See syllabus policies on copying and cheating and academic integrity.

 Contact me as early as possible if you are not sure that you understand a listening assignment question or if you need help or advice.
 I’m happy to answer your questions, so there is no reason to make guesses about what to do on these assignments.
-See the course green sheet for ways to contact me.
+Speak to me at a class session prior to the due date or email me.

 Submitting listening assignments